7 Myths and facts about assisted living in India

 An assisted living facility is a centre for senior citizens that promotes wellbeing through a professionally designed and tailored caregiving program.
 It is not the same as a charity-based old age home, nor is it retirement community for the elderly.
-Don’t let misconceptions about this senior care facility deprive you of a valuable caregiving option when your loved ones require assisted care.
+When you are looking to decide between day care, respite care and long-term care options for seniors, don’t let misconceptions about this senior care facility come in the way of a valuable caregiving option.

 To set things straight, here are truths to 7 commonly believed myths about assisted living in India.

 Assisted living is the new nursing home

 An assisted living facility offers 24/7 personal care and access to healthcare, but does not provide residents with the round-the-clock medical care offered at nursing homes.
 At an assisted living facility, senior citizens get help with bathing, grooming, and other personal needs from trained non-medical staff.
 These caregivers also assist with medication management and monitor parameters like blood pressure and sugar levels, all in a home-like environment.
 The underlying difference between assisted living and nursing homes is the level of medical care, and thereby the living environment too.

 The cost of an assisted living facility is too much

 Assisted living can actually work out to be a reasonable and economical option when compared to a nursing home or at-home healthcare management.
 When compared to a nursing home, it is only a fraction of the cost since the latter offers round the clock medical care and monitoring, which is much more expensive.
 When compared to at-home healthcare, it is more economical when you consider the larger costs of maintaining and running a household in addition to the wages of an attendant, expensive home visits by multiple practitioners like doctors, nurses, therapists as well as the cost of maintaining a housekeeper, cook, car and driver.

 Assisted living implies loss of independence